Rival Koreas conduct provocative drills along their tense sea boundary, escalating animosities

 “North Korea is now in the stage of finding a justification for provocation after scrapping the 2018 military agreement,” said Lee Sang Sook, a research professor at the Institute of Foreign Affairs and National Security.
 “There is a possibility for North Korea to ramp up provocation steadily, so big and small provocations along the western sea boundary and the land border are expected this year.”

-North Korean leader Kim Jong Un fired off fierce, derisive rhetoric against South Korea in a key ruling-party meeting at the end of December.
-He said South Korea must not be considered as a partner for reconciliation or unification, and ordered the military to use all available means — including nuclear weapons — to conquer South Korea in the event of a conflict.
+In a recent key ruling-party meeting, North Korean leader Kim Jong Un fired off fierce, derisive rhetoric against South Korea, saying South Korea must not be considered as a partner for reconciliation or unification.
+He ordered the military to use all available means — including nuclear weapons — to conquer South Korea in the event of a conflict.

 Earlier Friday, North Korea’s state media said Kim ordered authorities to increase production of mobile launch vehicles for missiles during a visit to a munitions factory.
 Kim said the role of the factory producing transport erector launchers, or TELs, is “very important” in bolstering North Korea's national defense because of a looming military showdown with its rivals.

-TELs are mobile launch vehicles that give North Korea the ability to move missiles around its territory.
-This makes it more difficult for adversaries to detect launches in advance.
-Some South Korean experts have estimated that North Korea has about 100-200 such vehicles.
+Mobile launch vehicles give North Korea the ability to move missiles around its territory, making it more difficult for adversaries to detect their launches in advance.

-In the recent ruling party meeting, Kim also vowed to expand the country's nuclear arsenal, launch three additional military spy satellites and take other steps to build up the military this year to acquire "overwhelming" war readiness to cope with what he called U.S.-led confrontation.
-He cited the expansion of U.S.-South Korean military drills that sometimes involve U.S. long-range bombers and a nuclear-armed submarine.
+Yang Uk, an analyst at Seoul’s Asan Institute for Policy Studies, said that North Korea is estimated to have more than 200 such launch vehicles, about 20-30 of them likely for intercontinental ballistic missiles designed to attack the U.S. mainland.

+Kim’s factory visit may also be related to the North’s purported shipments of conventional arms to Russia for its war in Ukraine in return for receiving high-tech Russian weapons technologies.

 Credit: AP